 Pneumonic plague may also be primary or secondary.
-In an otherwise healthy individual, primary pneumonic plague begins with the sudden onset of infectious pneumonitis within 24 to 48 hours of exposure.
-The infection progresses so rapidly that the patient usually dies before it can reach an advanced stage.3 Death is almost certain if treatment does not begin within 18 to 24 hours.4 Secondary pneumonic plague develops when Y. pestis travels hematogenously from an established infection to the lungs, causing severe bronchopneumonia.
-When it invades the alveoli, Y. pestis can spread by droplet transmission during close contact (≤ 2 yards) with infected individuals, especially in a cold, humid climate.
+Primary pneumonic plague begins with the sudden onset of infectious pneumonitis within 24 to 48 hours of exposure in an otherwise healthy individual.
+The infection progresses so rapidly that the patient usually dies before it can reach an advanced stage.
+Death is almost certain if treatment does not begin within 18 to 24 hours.
+Secondary pneumonic plague develops when Y. pestis travels hematogenously from an established infection to the lungs, causing severe bronchopneumonia.
+When it invades the alveoli, Y. pestis can spread by droplet transmission during close contact (≤2 m) with infected individuals, especially in a cold, humid climate.